Liber Studiorum

-Liber Studiorum (Book of Studies) is a collection of prints by J. M. W. Turner.
-The collected works included seventy-one prints that he worked on and printed from 1807 to 1819.
+Liber Studiorum (Book of Studies) is a collection of prints by J. M. W. Turner, made up of 71 landscape images.
+Turner dedicated 12 years to this project, from 1807 to 1819.

 For the production of the prints, Turner created the etchings for the prints, which were worked in mezzotint by his collaborating engravers.

-The original models for the printmakers to follow were mainly in sepia watercolour, sometimes with elements in pencil and other media, and are now in Tate Britain as part of the Turner Bequest.
+The original models for the printmakers to follow were mainly in sepia watercolour, sometimes with elements in pencil and other media.
 Altogether there are over 100 paintings relating to the series, included some not published in the end.
 There are also numerous less formal drawings and watercolour studies in the Tate of the same subjects made by Turner on the spot or later.

 Subsequent to the initial printing, the late 19th, early 20th century artist Frank Short made successful reprintings with the plates, though many of the finer details had worn down.